sp

 • Unit Assessment 3.

-• The 9 Principles of Cybersecurity Laws.
+• Understand Cybersecurity Principles and Cybersecurity Laws.

 • Cybersecurity Framework implementation approach.

-• Implementation Alignment of NIST and COBIT.
+• Integrating NIST 2.0, ISMS 27001 and COBIT.

 • ISO/IEC 27032:2012 – Guidelines for Cybersecurity.